pranabekka/pranabekka.github.io/content/log.md

   it's cute, simple, and easy to pose/animate.
   ![Sheep and cat 2d art](/concept-art-character-sheep-cat.jpg)
-- how did people let apple get away with the notch, then the cutout
+- how did people let apple get away with the notch, then the cutout? it makes the screen shape awkward, and adds very little extra space.
 - when treating s-expressions as nodes, the top-level is a special node with variable args, and the main nodes in your program feed into it.
+- also two more draft posts in the works: good game checklist, and spaceship security!

 ## 2024-08-05 Shower thoughts